MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/finance-setup-vat.md

 If you want to apply the same GST posting groups to multiple entities, you can set up [!INCLUDE[prod_short](includes/prod_short.md)] to do so by default.
 There are a couple of ways to do this:

-* You can assign GST business posting groups to general business posting groups, or customer or supplier templates
+* You can assign GST business posting groups to general business posting groups, or customer or vendor templates
 * You can assign GST product posting groups on general product posting groups

-The GST business or product posting group is assigned when you choose a business or product posting group for a customer, supplier, item, or resource.
+The GST business or product posting group is assigned when you choose a business or product posting group for a customer, vendor, item, or resource.

 ## <a name="assign-vat-posting-groups-to-accounts-customers-vendors-items-and-resources"></a>Assign GST posting groups to accounts, customers, vendors, items, and resources